StefanZander/lecture_notes/ewa/javascript/marp/js_concepts.md

 ::::: columns
 :::: single
-* Modules are used to separte code into files
+- Modules are used to separte code into files
-* Modules are self-contained units of code, stored in files
+- Modules are self-contained units of code, stored in files
+- more to come...

 ::::
 :::: single